• Skip to primary navigation

 Recipe Variations

-• Leave in the jalapeno seeds if you like things spicy.
+• Leave in the jalapeno seeds if you like things spicier.

 • If you are not a cilantro lover, swap it out for some fresh parsley so you still get that herby freshness.

-• Chopped fresh tomatoes are also a great addition to guac.
+• Chopped fresh tomatoes or corn kernels are also a great addition to guac!

 Frequently Asked Questions

+You don't have to remove the skins, but you can if they peel off easily.
 Cut the stalk off of the jalapeno and slice in half lengthways.
-Use a spoon or knife to remove the seed ( you can leave some in if you like things spicier).
+Use a spoon or knife to remove the seeds ( you can leave some in if you like things spicier).
 Cut each half into long thin strips and then finely chop (mince) in the other direction.

-Tortilla chips are the perfect vessel for guac when you are serving it at a party as finger food, pita chips are also a great choice,
+Tortilla chips are the perfect vessel for guac when you are serving it at a party as finger food, pita chips and vegetable sticks are also a great choice,

-Avocados have a reputation for going bad quickly, so this dip doesn't last for too long.
-Because it's made with lemon and lime juice, it will keep green and not turn brown, so you are good to make it a couple of hours before serving.
+Avocados have a reputation for going bad quickly once cut, so unfortunately this dip doesn't last for too long.
+The acid in the lime juice will keep green and not brown too quickly, so you are good to make it a couple of hours before serving.
+Keep it covered and refrigerated.

 We had some of this left over when I made it, so I covered with cling film and popped it in the fridge overnight.
 It was still good for the next day, but I probably wouldn't leave it any longer than that.